jacob-mennell/fast-insurance-claims/README.md

 - **Logging:** Claim creation events are logged to `log.txt` via a background task.
 - **Frontend:** `frontend.py` provides a simple Streamlit UI for creating and viewing claims.
 Make sure the backend is running before starting Streamlit.
+- **Agent Framework:** The `initialize_agent.py` file defines tools and a custom prompt for handling natural language queries mapped to API actions.
 - **Modularity:** Each concern (API, models, schemas, DB, frontend) is separated for clarity and maintainability.